 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
+This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia, and sexual violence/harassment.
 This will be underpinned by our:

-- > Behaviour policy
+- Behaviour policy

-- > Pastoral support system
+- Pastoral support system

-- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:
+- Planned programme of relationships, sex, and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- o Healthy and respectful relationships
+- Healthy and respectful relationships

-- o Boundaries and consent
+- Boundaries and consent

-- Stereotyping, prejudice and equality
+- Stereotyping, prejudice, and equality

-- o Body confidence and self-esteem
+- Body confidence and self-esteem

-- o How to recognise an abusive relationship (including coercive and controlling behaviour)
+- How to recognise an abusive relationship (including coercive and controlling behaviour)

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support
+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support

 - What constitutes sexual harassment and sexual violence and why they're always unacceptable